Imprint · privacy · contact

 FreeSign is offered as-is to anyone who wants to sign a PDF without uploading it.
 There is no paid tier today and no signup, so there is no contractual relationship beyond the act of using the service.

-• Service can be discontinued.
+- Service can be discontinued.
 Already-signed PDFs remain verifiable without us — that's the whole point of standards-based signing.
 If we ever shut down, the file plus evidence JSON plus the OpenTimestamps proof still attest.
+See privacy §9 for the self-sufficient-evidence framing.

 Cookies / storage